Blog

 Before you accept a settlement, speak with Injury LawStars.
 Call (407) 887-4690 for a free case review.
 We can explain what your claim may include and what evidence needs to be preserved.

-What Evidence Helps Prove Pool Accident Liability?
+What Evidence Do You Need to Prove Liability?

 Pool accident evidence can disappear fast.
 Gates get repaired.
 Warning signs get added.
 Decks get cleaned.
 Chemicals are adjusted.
 Security footage may be overwritten.
 The strongest claims usually preserve photos, measurements, witness names, maintenance records, inspection history, prior complaints, medical records, and video before the property owner or insurer can change the scene.
 That is why early evidence preservation is so important.